Find out what is meant by medical leadership and how you can develop your leadership skills at medical school.

 Leadership is about setting a direction and motivating others to embrace it.
 Doctors and other health professionals are at the frontline of healthcare and have a vital role to play in the leadership and management of others.

-When you qualify as a doctor you’ll be expected to develop your role as a leader and manager.
-During medical school you’ll be given every opportunity to acquire the skills that you will need to become a future leader of the health service.
+When you qualify as a doctor you’ll be expected to develop your role as a leader.
+At medical school you’ll be given every opportunity to acquire these skills.

 As you’ll work in multidisciplinary teams (MDTs), you’ll need to accept the leadership of others who have more expertise and experience than you.
 However, if any leader makes a decision based on poor information, you should be able to challenge them to achieve a good patient outcome.
 As you develop through your career, your leadership role will gradually increase.